farm-ng/amiga-dev-kit/website/docs/debug_cable/README.md

 ![IMG_9574](https://user-images.githubusercontent.com/64480560/205400778-1bfa084c-a187-4f42-8840-7b91714ab7f0.jpg)
 ## Overview

-Cable used to update and debug farm-ng products.
+Cable is used to update and debug farm-ng products.
 It includes rest functionality along with USB and serial communication.

 The larger circuit board on the left is the USB / debug breakout, and the smaller board on the right is the serial interface.